 Yad Levi Eshkol is a non-governmental organization working to commemorate the life and actions of Levi Eshkol, third Prime Minister of the State of Israel (1963-1969).

-Shortly after Prime MInister Eshkol's passing, in 1969 the government approved the formation of a commemorative organization in his honor.
-Yad Levi Eshkol was founded in April 1970 and headed for many years by Mrs. Miriam Eshkol while its aims and goals were "to gather, sort, list, edit and publish any writings, letters, speeches and documents concerning Levi Eshkol's life and rememberance".
+Shortly after Prime Minister Eshkol's passing, in 1969 the government approved the formation of a commemorative organization in his honor.
+Yad Levi Eshkol was founded in April 1970 and headed for many years by Mrs. Miriam Eshkol while its aims and goals were "to gather, sort, list, edit and publish any writings, letters, speeches and documents concerning Levi Eshkol's life and remembrance".
 Yad Levi Eshkol also holds the Prime Minister's personal archive.